Duke Ellington: Last years

-Ellington turned 65 in the spring of 1964 but showed no sign of slowing down as he continued to make recordings of significant works such as The Far East Suite (1966), New Orleans Suite (1970), The Afro-Eurasian Eclipse (1971) and the Latin American Suite (1972), much of it inspired by his world tours.
+Ellington turned 65 in the spring of 1964 but showed no sign of slowing down as he continued to make recordings of significant works such as the Far East Suite (1966), New Orleans Suite (1970), The Afro-Eurasian Eclipse (1971), and the Latin American Suite (1972), much of it inspired by his world tours.
 It was during this time that he recorded his only album with Frank Sinatra, titled Francis A. & Edward K. (1967).
 In August 1972, he recorded several solo piano tracks at Mediasound Studios in New York, with the then brand-new assistant engineer Bob Clearmountain.
 The session remained unreleased until 2017, when Storyville Records released it as An Intimate Piano Session.

-In 1972–1974 Ellington worked on his only opera, Queenie Pie, together with Maurice Peress.
+In 1972–1974, Ellington worked on his only opera, Queenie Pie, together with Maurice Peress.
 Ellington got an idea to write an opera about a black beautician in the 1930s, but did not finish it.

-The final new recorded material Ellington released was a collaboration with Teresa Brewer titled It Don't Mean a Thing If It Don't Got That Swing, released on her husband Bob Thiele's label Flying Dutchman Records in the UK in 1973 and in the US the following year.
-Among the last shows Ellington and his orchestra performed were one on March 21, 1973, at Purdue University's Hall of Music, two on March 22, 1973, at the Sturges-Young Auditorium in Sturgis, Michigan and the Eastbourne Performance on December 1, 1973, later issued on LP.
+The final new recorded material Ellington released was a collaboration with Teresa Brewer titled It Don't Mean a Thing If It Don't Got That Swing, released on her husband Bob Thiele's label, Flying Dutchman Records, in the UK in 1973, and in the US the following year.
+Among the last shows Ellington and his orchestra performed were one on March 21, 1973, at Purdue University's Hall of Music, two on March 22, 1973, at the Sturges-Young Auditorium in Sturgis, Michigan, and the Eastbourne Performance on December 1, 1973, later issued on LP.
 Ellington performed what is considered his final full concert in a ballroom at Northern Illinois University on March 20, 1974.
 Since 1980, that ballroom has been dedicated as the "Duke Ellington Ballroom".
+His last work was Three Black Kings, dedicated to Balthazar, Solomon, and Martin Luther King Jr.